 The dogwood tree also referred to as dogwood arbor in the Latin language is a small ornamental tree that blooms in early spring with blooms lasting throughout the entire summer months and into fall.
 The dogwood flowers come in a variety of colors including pink dogwood, red dogwood, kousa dogwood, yellow, white dogwood with red tips, red dogwood with white tips and solid white dogwood.
-Because of their beauty and their long lasting blooms dogwood trees are often used in the landscaping for both homes and businesses but flowering dogwoods trees growing in the wild are more often than not breathtakingly beautiful.
+Because of their beauty and their long-lasting blooms dogwood trees are often used in the landscaping for both homes and businesses, but flowering dogwoods trees are growing in the wild are more often than not breathtakingly beautiful.

 Different Varieties of Dogwood Trees Include:

 Native to North America the flowering dogwood grows best in zones 1 through 9 which for the most part covers the entire United States as well as Europe and Asia.
 Dogwoods are rather hardy trees that will grow in many different types of soil, but they grow best in soil that is moist and well drained.
 Dogwood trees can grow in shady areas or full sun.